- There are more than 15 unique families of snakes within the Serpentes suborder of reptiles, including pythons, cobras, boas, and vipers.

 - Keeled scales, or ridged scales that splay slightly outward from the body, giving the snake’s skin a rough, textured appearance *(present in most but not all species)

-- Ovoviviparity, or a means of reproduction where a snake’s young hatch from their eggs while still inside the snake’s body.
+- Ovoviviparity, or a means of reproduction where a snake’s young hatch from its eggs while still inside the snake’s body.
 The snake then gives live birth to their young and expels the remains of the eggs afterward. *(present in most but not all species)

 Additionally, most vipers have short, wide bodies and broad, diamond-shaped heads.
 Finally, vipers are universally venomous, though they can possess several different types of venom, like hemotoxic and neurotoxic venom, which attack the blood and nerve tissue respectively.